Battle of Scary Creek: Battle

-The battle occurred when Union regiments advanced toward the Confederate camp.
-Lieutenant Colonel George S. Patton, the grandfather of the famous George S. Patton of World War II, commanded the Confederate line behind Harlem Creek, 2 miles from the main Confederate camp.
-The Union forces engaged the Confederates, launching artillery barrages and musket volleys.
-The 21st Ohio charged the Confederates with bayonets but were repulsed with casualties.
-The Union forces began falling back after suffering casualties from the charge.
+The Federals under Lowe advanced along both the Bill's Creek Road and the River Road towards Scary.
+At 1:30 pm, they reached and drove in Confederate pickets at Little Scary Creek and approached the main Confederate positions at Scary around 2:00 pm.
+Lt.
+Col. George S. Patton, (grandfather of the famous George S. Patton of World War II), commanded the Confederate line behind Harlem Creek, 2 miles from the main Confederate camp.
+The Union forces quickly engaged the Confederates, launching artillery barrages and musket volleys for an hour.